ctroupin/ctroupin.github.io/_projects/2023-03-01-EMODnetChemistry4.md

 ### Results

 - All European Seas climatologies for several eutrophication variables
+- Metadata for the new products